The Cosmic Wheels of Jim Clark-- The 1967 Dutch Grand Prix

 Trouble comes for Clark, not from the fragile drivetrain, but from the engine.
 The Cosworth V8 has begun to misfire.
 A misfire means the engine is starving for fuel and if allowed to continue will result in a piston meltdown.
 Everyone around the circuit can hear the misfire as Clark speeds past.
 Chapman and Duckworth hear it too, and turn deathly pale.
 Clark slows noticeably in the hope of nursing a sick engine over the finish line

-Back in second, Brabham senses Clark’s misfortune and turns on the speed.
+In second, Brabham senses Clark’s misfortune and turns on the speed.
 The gap between the two cars begins to narrow.
 The closing laps tick off.
 Finally, the white flag is shown, indicating one lap remains.
 Clark is still in front, with engine temperature rising and fuel and oil pressure dropping.
 With the Australian breathing down his neck, can he make the faltering Lotus last one more lap?

 In the pits, eyes strain to see which car emerges at the top of the front straight first.
 They can hear the pair coming by the rising pitch of their engines A car slips into view.
 Clark or Brabham?
 It’s Clark, with Brabham trailing by several car-lengths.
 The checkered flag is raised, and waived smartly, first for Clark, then for Brabham.
 Chapman and Duckworth embrace while the Lotus mechanics dance with joy.